 It works in reverse too, so whenever you delete a photo from your iCloud it will be deleted from your device.
 To delete a photo or photos from iCloud, log in on iCloud.com and go to Photos.
 Then, simply select all photos and press the rubbish bin icon.
 This is the same as using Photos on iPhone or Mac; you’ll need to go to your Recently Deleted folder to permanently delete everything.

 Keep your photos without taking up space

 Typically, people don’t delete photos from their iPhones because they don’t want or need them anymore.
-Usually, it’s just because they just don’t have the capacity on their phone to hold it all and their photo library has become a bit of a mess.
+Usually, it’s just because they don’t have the capacity on their phone to hold them all and their photo library has become a bit of a mess.
 But running low on space shouldn’t mean having to part ways with your precious memories, which is why making the most of cloud storage is the ideal solution.

 When you save all your photos on Dropbox, they’re secure in the cloud in original quality, and you can access them from any device that has internet connection.
 You can keep your photos with you on the go while still saving a lot of space on your iPhone.

 How to back up your iPhone photos on Dropbox

 Dropbox photo transfer app lets you send photos directly from your iPhone.

 - Open the Dropbox app on your iPhone